Call for the Best Deals : 0800 098 8877

 Why Grow Winter Radishes Now?

-Most gardeners are familiar with the small, red salad radishes (like 'French Breakfast') that take four weeks to grow in spring.
+Most gardeners know the small, red salad radishes like French Breakfast.
+Those take four weeks in spring.
 Winter radishes are a different beast entirely.

 The Flavour Profile

 The flavour is the real winner here.
 Winter varieties tend to be punchier and earthier.
-They are superb in winter stir-frys, roasted alongside Sunday joints, or sliced paper-thin into winter salads for a serious kick.
+They are superb in winter stir-fries, roasted alongside Sunday joints, or sliced paper-thin into winter salads for a serious kick.

 Essential Equipment: Protecting Your Crop